ipl-adm/material-dynmap/.github/pull_request_template.md

 <!-- Fill the following checklist. -->
 - [ ] Used a clear / meaningful title for this pull request.
-- [ ] Tested the changes in your userscript manager.
+- [ ] Committed the changes and tested them in your userscript manager.
 - [ ] Tested all entrypoints for cross-browser support (`src` folder).
 - [ ] Have read the **Contributing** part of the **README**.
 - [ ] Passed `npm test`.
+- [ ] I noted my changes in the pull request body and/or changelog.

 <!-- Complete the following parts. -->